dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 As usual, we've also integrated everything with [GitHub](https://github.com), using the checks available for each commit.

 ## 💭 What we didn't knew at the beginning
-As you can imagine, we've created a lot of CRDs ([Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)) for our Kubernetes.
+As you can imagine, we have a lot of ([Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)) for our Kubernetes.
 As well as a lot of docker images that were used by our pods in each build step.
-As any project in the beginning, in that moment we didn't know yet all of the best practices that will take place once we start scaling the project, we just started the code putting all the yamls of the CRDs in one repo, and each Docker image we generated had the source code in a different GitHub repository.
+As any project in the beginning, in that moment we didn't know yet all of the best practices that will take place once we start scaling the project, we just started the code putting all the resources definitions in one repo, and each Docker image we generated had the source code in a different GitHub repository.

 As the project grew, it became noticeable that it was not a good approach.
 Let's say we want to add a new build step to our pipeline with actions complex enough that we couldn't handle with only bash scripts or already existing Docker images.
 We'd need to create a new Docker image, build it and push it to ECR([Elastic Container Registry](https://aws.amazon.com/ecr/)) or [DockerHub](https://hub.docker.com).
-After that, we could reference such image in our CRDs and apply them.
+After that, we could reference such image in our yamls and apply them.

 As the project matured, and more people got involved, we've seen that the onboarding on the project was getting harder and harder.
 Everytime, there was a new repository with some part of the system.